Thinking Through Blake

 About the Author(s)

-Professor emeritus at the University of Washington’s department of comparative literature, Hazard Adams lives in Shelton, Washington.
-He is known internationally as a scholar of William Blake, W.B.
+The late Hazard Adams was professor emeritus at the University of Washington’s department of comparative literature.
+He was known internationally as a scholar of William Blake, W.B.
 Yeats, Joyce Cary, and the history of criticism.
+He lived in Shelton, Washington.

 Bibliographic Details